 NF2 is a genetic Autosomal Dominant condition.
 A child can be afflicted with NF2 in one of two ways.
 He or she can 1) Inherit NF2 from a mother or father who has NF2, or NF2 can be initiated by 2) Spontaneous Mutation.
-NF2 is not a disease that can be spread or caught, symptom may be seen later in life, but development of NF2 is done so before birth.
+NF2 is not a disorder that can spread or someone can catch.
+NF2 is a condition that an individual has at birth, even though symptoms are seen later in life.

-The earlier the diagnosis of NF2 is made the easier it will be to manage NF2 issues.
-Once diagnosed with NF2, doctors can begin to monitor issues an individual may be having with Neurological Exams and MRIs and can help look for options to slow down tumor development.
+Early in life diagnosis, and proper follow up of NF2 dysfunctions can make it easier to manage NF2 issues.
+Once diagnosed with NF2, doctors can begin to monitor issues with Neurological Exams and MRIs and can help look for options to slow down tumor development.

-Family planning and birth control is not just prevention of pregnancy, but considering advantages and disadvantages of natural and alternative options to become a pregnant.
-Knowledge of advantages and disadvantages are important since there are dangers to mothers with NF2, not just the potential child to know about.
+Family planning and birth control is not just prevention of pregnancy but considering advantages and disadvantages of natural and alternative options to become pregnant.
+Knowledge of advantages and disadvantages are important since there are dangers to mothers with NF2, not just the potential child.

 Sometimes the issues to the child can even be more than just development of stronger case of NF2 than their parent.
-There are options for all of these situations where planning to wait for things like medication breaks are possible.
+Discussion with doctors about prescriptions and other medications is important for a safe pregnancy.

 NF2 Information and Services pages are meant to be shared with doctors and others with NF2 in hopes to help more people.